Descriptive power and predictive limits of a discrete Hasimoto--DNLS model of protein backbone structure: Exact discrete decomposition

 We verify the decomposition on eight representative proteins spanning the four SCOP~\cite{murzin1995scop, andreeva2020scop} structural classes (Table~\ref{tab:decomp}).
 For each protein, we compute $V_{\text{eff}}[n]$ in two independent ways: (i) directly from the definition Eq.~(\ref{eq:dnls_def}) using the Hasimoto field $\psi[n]$, and (ii) from the analytic expressions Eqs.~(\ref{eq:Vre})--(\ref{eq:Vim}) using $\kappa[n]$ and $\tau[n]$.
 The maximum absolute difference over all residues is reported in the column labeled $\epsilon$ in Table~\ref{tab:decomp}.

 In all eight cases the error $\epsilon$ is of order $10^{-15}$ to $10^{-14}$, consistent with IEEE 754 double-precision arithmetic.
 This confirms that Eqs.~(\ref{eq:Vre})--(\ref{eq:Vim}) reproduce $V_{\text{eff}}$ to machine precision and contain no hidden approximation.
-The remaining columns of Table~\ref{tab:decomp} preview the three structural barriers analyzed in the following subsections and in Sec.~\ref{sec:piecewise}; we defer their full statistical treatment to the 856-protein dataset.
+The remaining columns of Table~\ref{tab:decomp} preview the structural barriers analyzed in the following subsections and in Secs.~\ref{sec:piecewise}--\ref{sec:scf}; we defer their full statistical treatment to the analysis of the 856-protein dataset.